NateEag/nateeag.com/pages/gifts.md

 Here is a list of physical objects I would like to own.

-own of these things are obscenely expensive and/or hard to actually buy.
-They are listed because I am tracking things I would in theory like to own, not because I expect anyone to give them to me.
+Some of these things are obscenely expensive and/or hard to actually buy.
+They are listed because I am tracking things I would like to own, not because I expect anyone to give them to me.

 * Physical CD of [Through The Deep, Dark Valley](https://music.theohhellos.com/album/through-the-deep-dark-valley)
 * Physical CD of [Home In Halifax](https://www.amazon.com/Home-Halifax-STAN-ROGERS/dp/B000003BU3)